GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3. Tutorial 2.
 Earthquakes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here I will explain how to make an animation with appearing objects.
+Here I explain how to make an animation with appearing objects.
 This a bit more complex and requires to use :gmt-module:`events` and :gmt-module:`movie` modules.
-In this example, I will create an animation showing the occurrences of earthquakes during the year 2018 (with one frame per day).
+In this example, I create an animation showing the occurrences of earthquakes during the year 2018 (with one frame per day).
 Note that the earthquakes are drawn as they occur and remain visible until the end of the animation.

 .. ..  youtube:: rmPhIVzhIgY
-..  youtube:: rmPhIVzhIgYdbOjYqWzGi0
+..  youtube:: dbOjYqWzGi0
     :align: center
     :height: 400px
     :aspect: 2:1